-- o RFC Series Editor ("RSE").
+- o RFC Series Editor (RSE)

-- o RFC Production Center.
+- o RFC Production Center

-- o RFC Publisher.
+- o RFC Publisher

-The structure and relationship of the components of the RFC Series Production and Process is schematically represented by the figure below.
+The structure and relationship of the components of the RFC Series production and process is schematically represented by the figure below.
 The picture does not depict oversight and escalation relations.
-It does include the streams and their managers (which are not part of the RFC Series Editor nor the production or publication facilities) in order to more fully show the context in which the RFC Series Editor operates.
+It does include the streams and their managers (which are not part of the RFC Series Editor, the RFC Production Center, or Publisher facilities) in order to more fully show the context in which the RFC Series Editor operates.

-Structure of RFC Series production and process.
+Structure of RFC Series Production and Process